aaikedw/fada-import-specs/FADA-import-specs.md

 [option 1: atomised processing]
 _Note: both options still need to be evaluated in detail, but eventually one has to be chosen.
 At this stage I am inclined to go for option 2, but details need to be worked out._
 - upload data [need for validating field mapping in interface?]
 _Note: Currently the mapping is purely done based on the position.
-In principle, editors are not supposed to change the template, but some different versions are around, so a quick visual check for comparing the header with the expected fields could be useful to confirm the correct mapping._
+Editors are not supposed to change the templates (there are 2 available), but some have done so by error or not realising the importance of the problem, so a quick visual check for comparing the header with the expected fields will always be necessary to confirm the correct mapping._
 - upload report
 -- option to ignore specific lines (with errors, empty lines) -- option to validate suspect entries (e.g. ignore lines without author info, year 1960a) / correct common errors (e.g. 196O -with letter “O” instead of 1960)